 How to Apply

 Applications for the MS in AEM are available online through the Cornell University Graduate School.
-Students must submit all of the following items to be considered for admission and financial support the subsequent fall term.
+Students must submit all of the following items to be considered for admission the subsequent fall term.

 - The Cornell University Graduate School application form

 - Statement of purpose explaining academic interest and relation to professional goals

 - BS or BA from an accredited university: Submit all undergraduate transcript(s) along with any graduate school transcripts.
 Upload transcripts into the online application form.
 Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript prior to matriculation.

 - Two letters of recommendation from persons who can appraise the academic potential of the applicant

 - Results of the TOEFL or IELTS if required (institution code = 2098) Field usually requires a minimum speaking TOEFL score of 24 and higher.
+Scores must be sent electronically (e-delivery) to the Cornell University Graduate Admissions, Caldwell Hall e-download account.
+E-delivery may also be referred to as an e-TRF by your test center.
 Please see the Graduate School’s English Language Proficiency Requirement page for more details.

-To receive full consideration for graduate assistantships or fellowships, complete applications must be submitted by December 15 for the subsequent fall term.
+To ensure your application receives full consideration please submit your completed application by December 15 for the subsequent fall term.

 We strongly encourage all applicants to submit their online application and supporting materials at least two weeks in advance of our deadline (December 15) Late applications will not be accepted.